felker/cuda-aware-mpi-example/README.md

 But the user guide (see below) explicitly mentions OpenACC and OpenMP interoperatibiltiy with CUDA, so this is likely just an example / outdated documentation from when the PGI CUDA Fortran extension was the only thing handled by the PGI compiler predecessor?

-More compiler option references have multiple
+More compiler option references have multiple ambiguous and/or conflicting descriptions (e.g. in the summary section vs. the option section):

 > `-gpu`
 >
 > Used in combination with the `-stdpar`, `-acc` and `-cuda` flags to specify options for GPU code generation.
-The following suboptions may be used following an equals sign ("="), with multiple sub-options separated by commas:
+>
 > Specify details of GPU code generation including compute capability, CUDA version and more.

 > `-acc`
+>
+> Enable OpenACC directives.
-> >
+>
 > Enable OpenACC directives for GPUs (default) or multicore CPUs.